JoseMMorales/RxJs-ReactiveX/README.md

 * <b>Schedulers:</b> are centralized dispatchers to control concurrency, allowing us to coordinate when computation happens on e.g. setTimeout or requestAnimationFrame or others.

 ## Just to let you know...
-All comments and informations reflected in this repo has been taken from [RxJs App](https://rxjs.dev/)
+All comments and details reflected in this repo has been taken from [RxJs App](https://rxjs.dev/)

 ## Installing...
 Clone this repo and run `yarn install`.
 Then, run `yarn run start`.